rnpbr/opennetworking-docs/docs/en/index.md

 ### 6. **Laboratory (Docker Stack)**

-The simulation is executed in a lab environment using a Docker stack.
-The defined topology is reproduced, allowing testing and validation.
+The simulation is run in a lab environment using a Docker stack.
+The defined topology is reproduced, allowing tests and validations.

 ### 7. **Graphite**

-To monitor and visualize simulation metrics and performance, **Graphite** is integrated into the lab.
+To monitor and visualize metrics and performance of the simulation, **Graphite** is integrated into the lab.
 It collects and displays relevant data for analysis.

 ---